 Dina Dichek is a graduate of the University of Toronto, Faculty of Pharmacy (7T0).
-She has practised pharmacy in many different roles, having worked in hospitals, in community settings, for national pharmacy organizations, for the University, government and as a consultant.
+She has practiced pharmacy in many different roles: in hospitals, in community settings, for national pharmacy organizations, for the U of T, in government and as a consultant.
 She has mentored, precepted and/or supervised numerous Pharmacy students, interns and new graduates.
-Dina's lifelong learning has led to additional Pharmacy certifications as well as diplomas in management and adult learning.
-The Dina Dichek Pharmacotherapy Scholarship is awarded to the Year 2 student with the highest overall standing in Pharmacotherapy 2: Dermatology and EENT (PHM201H1), Pharmacotherapy 3: Endocrinology, Nephrology and Urology (PHM202H1), Pharmacotherapy 4: Infectious Diseases (PHM203H1), and Pharmacotherapy 5: Cardiovascular Diseases (PHM204H1).
+The Dina Dichek Pharmacotherapy Scholarship is awarded to the Year 2 student with the highest overall standing in Pharmacotherapy 2: Self-Care Perspectives and Pharmacotherapy (PHM201H1), Pharmacotherapy 3: Endocrinology, Nephrology and Urology (PHM202H1), Pharmacotherapy 4: Infectious Diseases (PHM203H1), and Pharmacotherapy 5: Cardiovascular Diseases (PHM204H1).
 The recipient must also achieve First Class Honours in Year 2 of the Doctor of Pharmacy Program.